Bias Incident Response Team (BIRT)

 The fundamental role of the Bias Incident Response Team (BIRT) is to:

-The Bias Incident Response Team does not adjudicate conduct code violations, affirmative action issues, or issues of state or federal law.
-However, the BIRT can help individuals connect to resources in each of these areas for appropriate resolution.
-The BIRT’s main function is Case Management and works with campus partners who provide Individual Support.
+The Bias Incident Response Team does not adjudicate conduct code violations, affirmative action issues, or local, state, or federal law violations.
+However, BIRT can help individuals connect to resources in each area for appropriate resolution.
+BIRT’s primary function is case management, and it works with campus partners who provide individual support.
 This entails:

-• If an incident report includes a violation of law or college policy, it will be put through the student conduct process (for students) or referred to Human Resources (for staff) or to the Provost’s office and Human Resources (for faculty).
-The BIRT will always yield to college-wide formal processes if there are specific violations and allow those processes to move to a formal resolution
+- Incident reports that include a violation of law or College policy will be put through the student conduct process (for students), referred to Human Resources (for staff), or to the Provost’s office and Human Resources (for faculty).
+The BIRT process will always yield to College-wide formal processes if there are specific violations and allow those processes to move to a formal resolution.

-• BIRT will always seek to balance the scale of response to scale of incident
+- BIRT will always seek to balance the response scale to the incident scale.

-• Including ad hoc members on the team as needed, based on the reported incident and community potentially impacted (e.g., LGBTQ+, Veterans, disabled people, people of color, etc.).
+- Including ad hoc members on the team as needed, based on the reported incident and community potentially impacted (e.g., women, LGBTQIA+, Veterans, disabled people, people of color, etc.).

-Depending on the nature and severity of the behavior, the associated bias, and impact, incidents will be addressed as appropriate through interventions such as: education, restorative practices, community dialogue, and formal processes through institutional offices (e.g., review, investigation, resolution).
+Depending on the nature and severity of the behavior, the associated bias, and impact, incidents will be addressed appropriately through various interventions, including education, restorative practices, community dialogue, and formal processes through institutional offices (e.g., review, investigation, resolution).

-Not every incident will be a violation of college policy or law, however all reported incidents will be reviewed for an appropriate response.
+Not every incident will violate College policy or law; however, all reported incidents will be reviewed for an appropriate response.

-The BIRT will work to provide education and prevention programs and outreach initiatives in the form of bystander intervention trainings/workshops to students, marketing and communication that educates others about what bias may look like, and help students understand how to effectively report any concerns they have.
-The goal is to be as transparent as possible about college processes and to help the Otis College community understand how all can contribute to an inclusive and affirming campus climate.
+BIRT will work to provide education and prevention programs and outreach initiatives in the form of bystander intervention trainings and workshops, as well as marketing and communication that educates others about what bias may look like and helps the community understand how to effectively report any concerns they have.
+The goal is to be as transparent as possible about College processes and to help the Otis College community understand how all members can contribute to an inclusive and affirming campus climate.

-Prevention and education will be a priority in an effort to move away from being solely reactionary to any reported incidents of alleged bias.
+BIRT focuses on prevention and education, rather than being solely reactionary to any reported incidents of alleged bias.

-The BIRT also functions to ensure the evaluation of policies and procedures and make any recommendations that may impact College policies to the Senior Team through the Director of Diversity, Equity, Inclusion, and Belonging.
+BIRT also ensures the evaluation of policies and procedures and makes any recommendations that may impact College policies to the Senior Team.

 Related Policies